michaelneuder/she/README.md

     Story #3: "As a son, I want my parents to think I have a girlfriend."
 (40 pts)

-    Story #4: "As a student, I want to easily check my current grades for all my classes."
+    Story #4: "As a 20-something, I want impress my friends with the fact that I have a girlfriend."
 (5 pts)

     Story #5: "As a instructor, I want to easily see all the section discussions and be able to answer questions."
 (20 pts)